Patmos –The Island of Revelations

 The next bay up from Skála harbour, Melóď, is handy and attractive, with tamarisks behind a narrow belt of sand, good snorkelling, a decent campsite and a competent lunchtime taverna, Stefanos.
 Agriolívado (aka Agriolivádi), next up, is bigger, with several sunbed/kayaking concessions and a choice of tavernas: fish specialists Glaros on the southerly hillside, and another at mid-beach.
 Kámbos beach, downhill from the eponymous hamlet, is somewhat blighted

-by the road backing the sand, though with its multiple tavernas (none worth singling out) and watersports facilities, it’s popular with Greek families.
+by the road backing the sand, though with its two tavernas (none worth singling out) and watersports facilities, it’s popular with Greek families.

 East of Kámbos, along the “snout” of the “seahorse”, are still more, quieter coves.
 Vayiá (pebbles, coarse sand) has a snack bar, while the nudist, double bay of Ligínou (path access only) has a seaonal kantína shack.
 Long, sand-and-gravel Livádhi Yeranoú (aka Livádi Dellapothítou-in photo) offers extensive shade from tamarisks and discreet naturism at the far end, plus a very good, inexpensive cult taverna at road’s end, doing simple seafood